Morgaroth/sbt-antlr4/README.md

 And set output directory for generated java classes (eg parser):

-    javaSource in Antlr4 := new File("/path/to/your/project/src/main/java/")
+    javaSource in Antlr4 := new File("/path/to/your/project/src/main/java/") // default /your/project/path/gen/

 ## License